 To make good plans for a city you need to know what's possible.
-We've pulled together some of the best of what's happening here and overseas, so when looking at the scenarios, you can imagine what's possible for us.
+We've pulled together some of the best of what's happening here and overseas, so you can imagine what's possible for us.

 You can also see the Our City Tomorrow Speaker Series that was held in March 2019 if you are interested in hearing more.